TaydenWhite/taydenwhite.github.io/content/en/Professional Portfolio/Lab Notebook/Lab-Notebook-1.md

 title: Lab Notebook 1
 linkTitle: Lab Notebook 1
 description: >
-  In my Physics 2 course, I was presented with conducting certain experiments and documenting them, while also writing a full laboratory report.
+  I wanted to test certain concepts in Physics 2, and I decided to write a lab report on these certain experiments.
 Check them out!
 author: Aarya Dani
 resources:
   - src: